amirezafahimi/FindPix/README.md

 6. **Default Search on Startup**: Initiates a search for the string "fruits" when the app launches for first time.
 7. **Configuration Changes Handling**: Gracefully handles configuration changes to preserve app state.

+## Initial Search Query

+When the user opens the app for the first time, the default search query is set to "fruits."
+This provides users with a predefined starting point to explore images related to fruits.
+However, after the initial launch, the app will remember the user's last search query.
+So, subsequent times the app is opened, it will automatically initiate a search with the last query used by the user.
+If the app has not been used before or if the user cleared their search history, it will default to the "fruits" search query again.

 ## Testing

-The project includes comprehensive unit tests and instrumented tests to ensure code correctness and reliability.
+The project includes some comprehensive unit tests and instrumented tests to ensure code correctness and reliability.